Design and Scheduling of an AI-based Queueing System: Introduction

-In contrast to the growing body of work on learning in queueing that develop \emph{online} learning algorithms~\cite{ChoudhuryJoWaSh21, KrishnasamySeJoSh16, KrishnasamySeJoSh21, StahlbuhkShMo21, Walton14, FreundLyWe23}, we propose an off-policy method to model applications where experimentation is risky or unwieldy.
-This reflects operational constraints that arise from modern AI-based service systems where models are trained \textit{offline} using previously collected data.
-Since we assume service times are determined by true classes, in principle observed service times contain information about true class labels that can be used to improve the classifier in real time.
-Even in the largest industrial scenarios, however, online learning requires prohibitive infrastructure due to the high engineering complexity required for implementation.
-Any prediction model must be thoroughly validated prior to deployment, and the timescale for model development is typically longer (weeks to months) than that for scheduling decisions (hours to days).
-We thus view our offline heavy traffic analysis to be an useful analytic device for modeling AI-based queueing systems that operate close to system capacity.
-See Section~\ref{section:discussion} for a thorough literature review.
+\paragraph{Empirical illustration} We study an \emph{offline}, off-policy setting, in contrast to a growing body of work on \emph{online} learning in queueing that designs exploration algorithms and analyzes regret against a benchmark with known parameters~\citep{ChoudhuryJoWaSh21, KrishnasamySeJoSh16, KrishnasamySeJoSh21, StahlbuhkShMo21, Walton14, FreundLyWe23}.
+Empirical $c\mu$ rules that plug in online estimates of unknown service rates have already been studied in this setting~\citep{KrishnasamyArJoSh18, ZhongBiWa22}.
+We instead take the classifier as given and trained offline on previously collected data, which reflects operational constraints of modern AI-based service systems where online experimentation is risky or unwieldy.
+Since service times are determined by the true classes, observed service times do carry information about true labels that could in principle refine the classifier online; even so, any prediction model must be thoroughly validated prior to deployment, and the timescale for model development (weeks to months) is far longer than that for scheduling decisions (hours to days).
+We thus view our offline heavy traffic analysis as a useful analytic device for modeling AI-based queueing systems that operate close to system capacity.

-\paragraph{Contributions} Our work contributes to the growing literature studying the interface between predictive models and decision-making~\cite{ArgonZi09, MivsicPe20, SinghGuVa20, KotaryFiVaWi21, ChenDo21, SunArZi22}.
-Prediction is rarely the end goal in operational scenarios, but the link between predictive performance and downstream decision-making performance is complex due to endogeneity---misclassifications have downstream impact on delays.
-This work crystallizes how classical tools from queueing theory can be modified to provide managerial insights on the control and design of AI-based service systems.

-Since solving for the optimal scheduling policy is computationally intractable even when job classes are known due to large state/policy spaces~\citep{PapadimitriouTs94}, we study highly congested systems in the heavy traffic limit as is standard in the queueing literature~\citep{Reiman84, VanMieghem95, HarrisonZe04, Whitt02, MandelbaumSt04}.
-Our theoretical framework characterizes the optimal queueing performance in the presence of misclassification errors (Sections~\ref{section: convergence and lower bound},~\ref{section: heavy-traffic optimality of pcmu}), and offers several insights on the design of AI-based service systems like the one we study in Figure~\ref{fig:diagram}.
-Along the way, we identify a number of technical errors in the classical framework~\citep{VanMieghem95} and identify conditions under which prior results hold by giving corrected proofs based on our new techniques.